callumrollo/adcp-glider-guide/manual/adcp-glider-manual.md

 Average mode is best for shear velocity information.
 Low power consumption and good data quality can be achieved using the settings suggested by Creed or Rudnick (see NCP_GO files included in repo).
 Burst mode is geared toward measurements of turbulence, this is more power hungry and will fill up the memory card faster.

-### Interesting excerpts from the ADCP Integrator manual, last updated Oct 2017.
+### Useful excerpts from the ADCP Integrator manual, last updated Oct 2017.
 Comments added in italics

-The AD2CP uses a two-processor (DSP) design; one dedicated to Doppler processing (BBP) and the other to Interface (SEC).
+"The AD2CP uses a two-processor (DSP) design; one dedicated to Doppler processing (BBP) and the other to Interface (SEC).
 The primary interface is Ethernet, so the Interface processor is only powered when external power is applied.
-Note that powering through the Ethernet cable will also power the rest of the electronics. *All you need to do to test the sensor is plug in the powered Ethernet cable*
+Note that powering through the Ethernet cable will also power the rest of the electronics." *All you need to do to test the sensor is plug in the powered Ethernet cable*

-In addition to the traditional serial port interface for real time data output there are several options for communication over Ethernet.
+"In addition to the traditional serial port interface for real time data output there are several options for communication over Ethernet.
 The Ethernet communication is handled by a dedicated processor in the instrument.
-This network processor runs a Linux operating system, which makes it possible to connect to the instrument via telnet, raw connections and FTP. *I have not succeed with a raw telnet communication yet.
+This network processor runs a Linux operating system, which makes it possible to connect to the instrument via telnet, raw connections and FTP." *I have not succeed with a raw telnet communication yet.
 Only with the dedicated Nortek terminal emulation.
 It should be possible though.
-This would be useful as Nortek software is windows only*
+This would be useful as Nortek software is MS Windows only*

-Comms with serial commands:

-- ASCII based and line oriented.
-Commands are terminated with CR/LF
-- A single command can be used to retrieve the complete configuration of the instrument with optional output to file GETALL this will return some errors as the custom glider AD2CP lacks some of the functionality of the Signature 1000 such as a vertical beam.
-Don't panic, your sensor is fine*
-- There are commands to set default parameters *principally SETDEFAULT,ALL.
-Though more specific commands exist*

-Our use of the telemetry term implies a "subset transfer system", that is, storing a subset of data for transfer over low-bandwidth links (for example over iridium links, acoustic modems, etc).
-The telemetry file is typically used in cases where the integrator either does not have the processing power or bandwidth (if only a low data rate serial port is available) to do the processing themselves. *So you can send snippet files over Iridium*

-The SETALTERNATE/GETALTERNATE command allows two different configurations to be run consecutively in time.
+"The SETALTERNATE/GETALTERNATE command allows two different configurations to be run consecutively in time.
 The primary configuration (defined by SETPLAN, SETBURST, SETAVG, SETTMAVG, SETBT) is run for “PLAN” seconds, after which the unit powers down for a given period of time (“IDLE” seconds).
 The alternate configuration (defined by SETPLAN1, SETBURST1, SETAVG1, SETTMAVG1, SETBT1) is then run for “PLAN1” seconds and the unit powers down for “IDLE1” seconds.
 The configuration is then switched back to the primary and the process is repeated.
 The valid range for the various arguments should be verified using the GETALTERNATELIM command.
-Note that the filename in setplan and setplan1 must be the same
+Note that the filename in setplan and setplan1 must be the same"

 ### Data analysis options